 Quick Tips to Bedroom Designs

-We have come up with five key considerations when designing your bedroom, keep reading to hear our quick tips on how to create the perfect place to relax;
+We have come up with five key considerations when designing your bedroom, keep reading to hear our quick bedroom design tips on how to create the perfect place to relax;

-The first being layout, ensure you are selecting both practical & appropriately sized furniture pieces for your space.
+One of the first tips for designing your bedroom is the layout of the space, ensuring you are selecting both practical & appropriately sized furniture pieces for your space.
 A proportionally designed room will fulfil ergonomic expectations for everyday life, functionality of any space in your home is vital.
-Start by planning you layout before you do anything else, the worst thing you can do is order furniture that is too big, or small, for the space!
+Start by planning your layout before you do anything else, the worst thing you can do is order furniture that is too big, or small, for the space!

 Colour reflects one’s personality and your bedroom is a place to relax & feel calm.
 You may be drawn to a light serene palette, favour dark moody tones or feel most comfortable in a blend of both light & dark hues.
 Mixing tones can be a great way to add definition.
 Here we have opted for a dark navy headboard to contrast with the light grey textured wallcovering, and crisp white bedding, giving our client the perfect balance of fresh & moody at the same time.